 DRUGS/SERIOUS ORGANISED CRIME

-R v JP – Multi-handed trial concerning allegations of trafficking persons to perform forced/compulsory labour/offences contrary to the Modern Slavery Act.
-Covered in West-Midlands Police News.
+R v JP - Multi-handed trial concerning allegations of trafficking persons to perform forced/compulsory labour/offences contrary to the Modern Slavery Act.
+This case was reported by West Midlands Police.

-R v P – Conspiracy to import hundreds of kilograms of cocaine and heroin.
+R v P - Conspiracy to import hundreds of kilograms of cocaine and heroin.
 Drugs imported inside office furniture, which was handled by P, the manager of a freight forwarding company.
 P was unanimously acquitted by the jury.
-Covered by BBC.
+This case was reported by the BBC.

-R v – Conspiracy to import hundreds of kilograms of cocaine from Brazil into the UK using corrupt baggage handlers at Heathrow Airport.
-Covered by BBC.
+R v - Conspiracy to import hundreds of kilograms of cocaine from Brazil into the UK using corrupt baggage handlers at Heathrow Airport.
+This case was reported by the BBC.

-R v D – Conspiracy to supply three tonnes of cocaine outside of the jurisdiction.
-Covered in ITV news.
+R v D - Conspiracy to supply three tonnes of cocaine outside of the jurisdiction.
+This case was reported by ITV News.